 Bridge programs may also be prevalent in graduate school settings in general.
 These are sometimes referred to as “continuous” programs.
 That’s because they link together masters and PhD programs so that students can earn both in a single program or curriculum, without having to stop and re-apply to new program between degree levels.

-Example Schools with Bridging Programs
+Schools That Have Bridging Programs

 Partially and fully online schools and programs may offer a variety of potential bridging programs.
 Each one may be designed differently to support different goals.
 This generally depends on the needs of that student community.
 Below are just a few examples of the different options that might be out there.